 How Safe is Venmo?
 The Downsides

 So, is Venmo safe to use?
 Venmo is generally a safe way to send and receive money.
 Venmo uses data encryption technology to protect your account information and prevent your money from being lost or stolen.
 With high-quality encryption technology, hackers can’t get into your account without first gaining access to your login information.

 How secure is Venmo?
 While Venmo is generally a secure platform, there are a couple of security risks to be aware of.
 To answer the question, is Venmo secure, here are a few common safety risks and how to protect yourself against them:

 Venmo occasionally attracts criminals and scammers hoping to pull off some Venmo scams like gaining access to your account or stealing your money.
 These are some of the most common Venmo scams to watch out for:

 - Impersonating a Friend

 Of the many Venmo scams, one of the most common is the impersonation tactic.
 A scammer may change their username and profile picture to match the profile of someone you trust.
 In some cases, the scammer will look at your public transaction history, when you most commonly pay with Venmo, who you are paying, and what types of transactions you’re completing.

 For example, a scammer might see you’ve sent money to a family member with the note attached saying, “Mom’s birthday gift.”
 The impersonator may then send a request with the note, “Mom’s Mother’s Day gift.”

-To avoid this scam, first set your transaction feed to private.
+To avoid Venmo scams like this, first set your transaction feed to private.
 Venmo’s default setting allows anyone to see your transaction history, including the notes attached to each transaction.
-Changing your settings to private prevents scammers from collecting more information they could use to impersonate you or a friend.
+Changing your settings to private prevents scammers from collecting more personal information they could use to impersonate you or a friend.

 To change your settings to private: